Language

 Calculate & Read Results

 Click Calculate or press Enter.
-The result appears in binary, octal, decimal, and hexadecimal at once, each with a one-click copy button.
+The result appears in binary, octal, decimal and hexadecimal at once, each with a one-click copy button.

-Features
+Operators & Features

-Every operator the calculator supports is listed below, with a worked binary example you can reproduce in the tool.
+Every operator the calculator supports is listed below, each with a worked binary example you can reproduce in the tool.

 OperatorNameExample (binary)Decimal